jvm-comp47360/bus-me/README.md

 As this is quite a repetitive task I will check to see if this can be implemented as a GitHub hook once a team member pulls from a branch that has changes in the frontend.

+## How do I create a replica of the Bus Stops table in my database?

+After migrating all the changes as described in the Django guide on Discord, enter the Django src directory and run `python manage.py runscript load`.
+The script itself is located in `src/scripts/load.py`.

+Note that if you are planning on running the script for a second time for whatever reason, you should uncomment the marked line in the script so that your existing table is destroyed.
+This way there won't be any issues with duplicate entries.

+The data was taken from the National Transport Authority API zip, and I created a short Python script in ./database that transformed the data a little to fit better in Postgres, and also converted it to .csv.

+Of course, if we get different bus station data later on we can easily swap that in instead.

 **END**